faddat/fsaf-report/README.md

 * You will be harasssed
 * Your issue will not be handled
+* You will incur economic losses due to your report

 For the P2P storms issue in particular, I needed to "disclose by demonstration", working in conjunction with SEAL911, an security reporting body of last resort.
 I also needed to spend my company's money to make a legal threat to the interchain foundation, as they refused to remove my company's name from a provably inaccurate report they published concerning an issue involved in over $70,000,000,000 in economic losses.